firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/recurring.md

 - The category, budget, piggy bank and tags.

 If you wish to link a bill to the transaction, ensure the option to apply rules is checked and that the new transaction would match this rule.

-## Cron job

-In order to actually create the transactions, Firefly III requires a cron job to be running on your server.
-It must be set up to run every day.
-If you are hosting yourself, you can easily set up a new cron job using `crontab` and simply Googling for "cronjob linux".

-Just wait patiently and the cron job will create the transactions during the night.